 Composting saves money, saves, energy, saves water and provides free garden compost year after year

 Composting at school is a fun way to learn about nature while also reducing the amount of organic waste that the school sends for disposal.
-An added bonus is that students can actually get to see the end result of their efforts – their finished compost being used on the school grounds.
+A bonus is that students can actually get to see the end result of their efforts – their finished compost being used on the school grounds.

 Worcestershire County Council offers free compost bins to schools that are working towards their Eco Schools Green Flag or setting up an eco-garden.
 To apply for yours email firstname.lastname@example.org.